 - The suctioning can occasionally cause some temporary giddiness

-I've seen spas or beauty salons in Singapore that offer ear candling to remove ear wax - do they work?
+I have seen spas and beauty salons that offer ear candling to remove ear wax.
+Does ear candling work?

 Ear candling involves the placement of a lighted hollow candle into the patient’s ear.
 It's thought that the vacuum in the hollow candle created from the burning candle may suck out the earwax.